 about

 As a librettist, Marcia specialises in translation and text setting.
 Together with librettist Stephen Plaice she has recently produced English vocal scores for Rachmaninoff's The Bells (GSMD 2019) and Offenbach’s In The Market For Love (Glyndebourne 2020).
-Their version of The Merry Widow will premiere in the 2024 Glyndebourne Festival.
+Their version of The Merry Widow premiered in the 2024 Glyndebourne Festival.

 As an opera singer, Marcia has performed throughout the U.S.A., Canada, United Kingdom and Europe and has been hailed in the press as 'a natural storyteller in song, with the ability to capture attention from the first note.'